eric-hdez/lempel-ziv-78/README.md

 ## NOTE :

     you know who you are if you shouldn't be looking at this project ;) .
-Like Pontius Pilatus, I will wash my hands and rid myself of any responsibility for you.
+Like Pontius Pilatus, I will wash my hands and rid myself of any responsibility for your actions.